AleLauren/AleLauren/README.md

 - 🌱 I’m currently learning Java, Javascript and automation frameworks such as Appium, RobotFramework, and Cypress.
 - 🎯 Future Goals : Learn more technologies - Learning to become a full-stack engineer.
 - 🤝 I’m looking to collaborate with other content creators
-- ⚡ Fun facts: I love DIY 🎨 and Art 📸🎞🎭
+- ⚡ Fun facts: I love DIY 🎨

 Not @ Work: 💪 - 📚 - ✈ - ⛰ - 🌿 - 👩‍🍳 - 📸